Best Waterproof Sprays

 Before you even begin the buying process, you will want to answer this simple question: how much and how many items do you plan on using this waterproofing spray for?
 This will determine the size that you need.
 From seller to seller, the amount and options provided will vary quite a bit.
 You may see one with 9.5-ounces, 10.5-ounces or 16.9-ounces.
 Then, you will even run into sellers offering 128-ounce (one-gallon) versions.

 It really just depends on how many times you want to use the spray and how potent it is (if it tends to be needed to be re-applied often).
 Though, also check into the different packaging options provided to you.
 For example, does the solution come in packs of two or four?
-Typically, when they do, the two or four pack will be cheaper than buying them individually.
+Typically, when they do, the two or four-pack will be cheaper than buying them individually.
 This can also play a factor as it is never a bad idea to save some money.

 The answer to every issue you could ever have is duct tape, right?
-While that is a different topic for another day, it begs the question to whether or not this type of spray would work on duct tape.
+While that is a different topic for another day, it begs the question of whether or not this type of spray would work on duct tape.
 Well, do not get your hopes up because the chances of it working are not very strong.
-First of all, this type of spray is best suited to proof a material and not as a sealant.
+First of all, this type of spray is best suited to proof material and not as a sealant.
 Secondly, the duct tape will have a difficult time absorbing the spray and it will break down over time.

 However, if you truly want to find out, apply multiple applications to the duct tape to see if it will help.
 But, you will probably end up wasting your time and your money.
 The safe bet is to accept the fact that this is not the way it is intended to use.

 Before you even ask, yes you can wash garments that have a waterproof spray on them.
 In fact, it is highly recommended as dirt and mildew can affect the performance of the garment’s ability to repel water.
-However, you do not want to do so with a normal detergent.
+However, you do not want to do so with normal detergent.
 So, in case you make this mistake after applying the spray, it does not mean you are out of luck.
 Because normal detergents will leave a residue that attracts water, you will want to use special detergents such as Tech Wash or Down Wash from Nikwax.

 So, all you must do is re-wash it with a special detergent to remove the residue left from the normal detergent.
 Then, you can apply the waterproofing spray as you normally would and are good to go.
 When it is time to wash it again, be sure to avoid using normal detergent.